patcon/nodescription.net-v2/notes.md

 almost imagine it like she spent time to truly understand the spiritual, and then distributed that understanding to everyone.

-Contrast that to another literary figure that spent time exploring the realm of the spiritual and religious: L. Ron Hubbard.
+Contrast that to another literary figure who spent time exploring the realm of the spiritual and religious: L. Ron Hubbard.
 You may know him as the creator of Scientology, a terribly hierarchical and oppressive religion [built by a sci-fi author][2019-10-07b] after he was done